US regulators seek to break up Google, forcing Chrome sale as part of monopoly punishment

 Banning the default search deals that Google now pays more than $26 billion annually to maintain was one of the main practices that troubled Mehta in his ruling.

-It's less clear whether the judge will embrace the Justice Department’s contention that Chrome needs to be spun out of Google and Android should be unbundled from the company’s other services.
+It's less clear whether the judge will embrace the Justice Department’s contention that Chrome needs to be spun out of Google and or Android should be completely walled off from its search engine.

+“It is probably going a little beyond,” Syracuse University law professor Shubha Ghosh said of the Chrome breakup.
+“The remedies should match the harm, it should match the transgression.
+This does seem a little beyond that pale.”

 Trying to break up Google harks back to a similar punishment initially imposed on Microsoft a quarter century ago following another major antitrust trial that culminated in a federal judge deciding the software maker had illegally used his Windows operating system for PCs to stifle competition.